 After navigating this, we descended around 400 steps in order to come to Malham Cove and its waterfall.
 After a brief snack stop, we continued through the village of Malham and onto Janet’s Foss for our lunch stop.
 This waterfall got its name from Janet (sometimes Jennet), who was believed to be a Fairy Queen and Foss is a Nordic word for waterfall.

 After lunch, we set off towards Gordale Scar, which was a slight detour off the main route, but a highlight we didn’t want to miss.
 There is a route up and over Gordale Scar which is very challenging at the best of times, let alone in the middle of winter when there is a lot of (very cold) water coming over the waterfalls.
 Therefore, once we had taken some photos, we retraced our steps back towards the road.
 Here we picked up the footpath that would return us to our start point.
 During this part of the walk, we experienced a short snow storm, which just added to the highlights of the day.
 It was lovely walk around some great highlights of this part of the Yorkshire Dales.
 Thanks to Ian for his guidance.

 Next is the longer version of a walk the rest of us did the same day – some of us drove to Grassington and back; others did the extra mile (considerably more than that, actually) and walked all the way from Wharfedale Lodge.

 Kilnsey – Grassington – Burnsall – Thorpe – Linton – Kilnsey

-Text and map contributed by Rachael; pictures by Torbin & M-L
+Text contributed by Rachael; pictures by Torbin & M-L

 The route from here took us over farm fields with numerous stone stiles to the villages of Thorpe and Linton (and our first sight of primroses and narcissus of the year – ed.)